MohinishTeja/BudgetLog/README.md

 # BudgetLog

 ## Inspiration
-Cryptocurrency is gaining lot of potential and is proving to be trust worthy.
+We spend lot of money for different expenses regularly.
+Huge amounts can be accounted for and will be remembered but small spendings on daily basis cannot be remembered and accounted for.
+Especially youth who have no experience in financial planning and spending often neglect to analyze where they are spending.
+We need a proper system to track all our minute expenses as well.
+At the same time, Cryptocurrency is gaining lot of potential and is proving to be trust worthy.
 With lot of attention around De-Fi and boom in crypto currency industry people are looking to enter this world.
 But, there is no proper standard way or tool to make transactions and view them in a simple layout.

+Budget Log solves this huge problem to track your expenses and serves as a bridge between Crypto markets and users of any level. **Especially for youth, in a generation where times are rapidly changing, learning how to properly budget and look after finances is of large importance.
+With this easy-to-use tracker, it is helping youth understand the importance of banking and financial planning.**

 Budget Log solves this huge problem and serves as a bridge between Crypto markets and users of any level.
 ## What it does